ellaism/ellaism.org/_docs/donate.md

 ## Dev Fund

 The Dev Fund [0x00522e276908428C02457d8a8747b9aA0AB52570](https://explorer.ellaism.org/addr/0x00522e276908428C02457d8a8747b9aA0AB52570) is managed by [@ellaismer](https://github.com/ellaismer), core developer of Ellaism.
 The fund is used to set up the core development team, operate infrastructures of Ellaism, and support other development activities related to the Ellaism blockchain.
+A financial report is [published](https://github.com/ellaism/meta/tree/master/finance) every month for transparency.
 Currently the fund is used for:

 * Development of Ellaism [go client](https://github.com/ellaism/go-ellaism) and support for [Parity client](https://github.com/ellaism/parity-config).
 * Ellaism explorer.